maksspace/audioteejs/README.md

 # AudioTee.js

-AudioTee.js captures your Mac's system audio output and emits it in PCM encoded chunks at regular intervals.
-It is a tiny Node.js wrapper around the underlying [AudioTee](https://github.com/makeusabrew/audiotee) swift binary, which is bundled with the package distributed on npm.
+AudioTee.js captures your Mac's system audio output and emits it as PCM encoded chunks at regular intervals.
+It's a tiny Node.js wrapper around the underlying [AudioTee](https://github.com/makeusabrew/audiotee) swift binary, which is [./bin](bundled) in this repository and distributed with the package published to [npm](https://www.npmjs.com/package/audiotee).

 ## Basic usage